mindyruan/APCSFinalProject/README.md

 - NEW FEATURE: SNAKE.
 Snake is eating with a tail behind it.
 The snake does not wrap around itself, but it moves in the direction the head is moving.
 - Made a checkWalls() function that returns a boolean (true = there's a wall; false = no wall); figuring out where to put this in the movement code now!
 - So down works now, Pacman stops at and doesn't clip the wall.
 Trying to figure out why it doesn't work with the other directions though.
+- Right and down works, up and left don't even stop at the wall anymore??
+Working on that now